waveform-computing/compoundpi/docs/protocol.rst

 **Syntax:** CAPTURE *[count [video-port [sync]]]*

-The :samp:`CAPTURE` command should cause the server to capture one or more images from the camera.
+The :ref:`protocol_capture` command should cause the server to capture one or more images from the camera.
 The parameters are as follows:

 *count*
     Specifies the number of images to capture.
 If specified, this must be a